Continue with Facebook

 Here are some tips for preparing for a doctor’s visit:

 One MyEczemaTeam member described their concerns ahead of an upcoming doctor’s visit.
-“Two reasonably good days in a row after having a major flare last week.
-Wish I had a better sense of what triggers these flares.
-I can’t see my dermatologist until July so I will go in primed with a list of questions to ask,” they said.
+“Two reasonably good days in a row after having a major flare last week — wish I had a better sense of what triggers these flares.
+I can’t see my dermatologist until July, so I will go in primed with a list of questions to ask,” they said.

-You may want to ask your doctor for additional tests.
+You may also want to ask your doctor for additional tests.
 “Since I had the allergy tests, I now know what to stay away from.
 These tests were the most brilliant idea because before this, I had been using the cream version of the prescription triamcinolone.
 I had to switch to the ointment version because it did not contain propylene glycol,” wrote a member.

 You deserve a doctor who will listen to you.
 One MyEczemaTeam member said, “Let them know you want to talk to a doctor who will respect your wishes.
 That’s what I had to do for years!”